 Meet our Board of Directors!

-Dee Davis and I do our best to fulfill the mission of the NBLA.
-We are lucky to have this group of talent and dedication on the Board.
-I also promote all our exciting activities and write a monthly column called “NBLA Trail Notes” in the Newtown Bee covering topics of interest for the horse lover.
-Look for it in the Horse, Dog and Pet News section of the Bee.
-I’ve ridden horses since I was young and I currently own a sweet bay quarter horse gelding named Little Bear.
+As President, I do my best to fulfill the mission of the NBLA.
+We are lucky to have such a strong group of talented and dedicated Board members.
+I also write a monthly column called “NBLA Trail Notes” in the Newtown Bee covering topics of interest for the horse lover.
+I’ve ridden horses since I was young and have lived in Newtown since 1985.
+I own a sweet bay quarter horse gelding named Little Bear.
 The NBLA has opened up a whole world of trails to ride and friends to meet.

 Andrea Bronson, Vice President